Explore this course:

 Register your interest to hear about postgraduate study and events at the University of Sheffield

 Faculty of Social Sciences

-Gain practical knowledge in the field of information systems and their impact on organisational structures and processes, together with an in-depth knowledge of essential management skills.
+On our Information Systems Management MSc you'll gain practical knowledge in the field of information systems and their impact on organisational structures and processes, together with an in-depth knowledge of essential management skills.

 You can also tailor the course to your own interests, with options including e-business and e-commerce, business intelligence and international business strategy.